 When the amount of memory allocated to your WordPress site isn’t enough to perform tasks required by a feature or plugin that you have installed, errors occur that can prevent you from being able to access your admin area.

 To learn how to troubleshoot and fix issues related to memory size, see the relevant section in the tutorial below:

 If the problem preventing you from being able to access your WordPress admin area is not being caused by issues with your WordPress database, the next step is to see if there are any security issues with your WordPress site.

 The worst case scenario for not being able to log into your WordPress admin area is that your site has been hacked or attacked by a malicious user.

 If a hacker gains control of your administration area, they can lock you out and wreak havoc on your site

-To troubleshoot issues related to WordPress security, see the tutorials below:
+To troubleshoot issues related to WordPress security, go here: